nylon009/ReInjectPlugin/README.md

 # Sample
 ## config file
 add ReInject.json file in the project path as below:
-Please note that InjectUtils.java, the method for static and nonstatic method are different:
-For instance method, the inject function should be the origin class as the first parameter.
+Please note the method for static and non static method are different in InjectUtil.java For non static method, the inject function should use the origin class as the first parameter.
 ```
 {
   "injects": [